 Table 2.1.2 details the performance measures for each program associated with Outcome 1.
 It is used by entities to describe the results they plan to achieve and the related key activities, as detailed in the current corporate plan, the context in which these activities are delivered, and how the performance of these activities will be measured.
-Where relevant, details of the 2024-25 Budget measures that have created new programs or materially changed existing programs are provided.
+Where relevant, details of the 2025-26 Budget measures that have created new programs or materially changed existing programs are provided.

-Outcome 1 - Enable economic growth in Northern Australia, by facilitating private sector investment in economic infrastructure, primarily through the provision of concessional financing delivered through State and Territory Governments

-Program 1.1 - Northern Australia Infrastructure Facility (NAIF)

-This program contributes to the outcome by accelerating and encouraging development of infrastructure that provides a basis for economic growth and stimulates population growth in Northern Australia.

-Notifell Adstralia.
-Key Activities NAIF delivers Program 1.1 by the making of investment decisions for financial assistance, which may be concessional.
+Outcome 1 - Enable economic growth in Northern Australia, by facilitating private sector investment in economic infrastructure, primarily through the provision of concessional financing delivered through State and Territory Governments Program 1.1 - Northern Australia Infrastructure Facility (NAIF) that provides a basis for economic g erating and encouraging development of rowth and stimulates population growth in NAIF delivers Program 1.1 by the making of investment decisions for financial assistance, which may be concessional.
 The financial assistance may be provided to state and territory governments in Queensland, Western Australia, and the Northern Territory to on-lend in their jurisdictions for the benefit of their jurisdictions or may be provided directly to the development entity.
 The assistance is for the construction or material enhancement of infrastructure to enable long term economic and population growth to benefit Northern Australia.
-Year Performance measures Expected Performance Results Current Year 2023-24 Public benefit ratio (public benefit /NAIF loan) Target: Annual cumulative calculation for new Investment Decisions (ID's) in the financial year quantified public benefit is >10x NAIF loan value Target not expected to be met - forecast public benefit varies by industry sector and this ratio is disproportionately affected by the small number of investment decisions.
-Ratio has been redefined for next financial year Job creation Target: Annual cumulative calculation for new ID's: total job numbers divided by total NAIF loan value >5 Target expected to be met Dollar value of Investment Decisions Target: Investment decisions approved of between \$1bn- \$1.25bn Target not expected to be met - recent years show that increasing costs of materials and labour have had an adverse affect on viability of projects.
-Target has been recalibrated based on recent performance for next financial year Indigenous Strategies Target: >2 new Investments (small loan and/or ID) supporting a business or project with significant indigenous ownership Target not expected to be met - exploring opportunities to support smaller organisations through financial partnerships
+Year Performance Measures Expected Performance Results Current Year 2024-25 Public benefit Target: Annual dollar value of public benefit forecast from new Investment Decisions is >\$4b Target expected to be met Job creation Target: Annual forecast direct and indirect jobs associated with Investment Decisions of > 2,500 Target expected to be met Dollar value of Investment Decisions Target: Annual dollar value of Investment Decisions >\$700m Target not expected to be met - recent years show that increasing costs of materials and labour have had an adverse affect on viability of projects Capital Deployed (i.e. cumulative drawdown total \$2.5b Target expected to be met Indigenous Strategies Target: > 2 new Investments (small loan and/or ID) supporting a business or project with significant Indigenous ownership Target not expected to be met - exploring opportunities to support smaller organisations through financial partnerships

-Budget 2024-25 | Portfolio Budget Statements
+Budget 2025-26 | Portfolio Budget Statements

-Year Performance measures ^(a) Planned Performance Results Current Year 2023-24 Indigenous Employment Opportunities Target: Annual average percentage of Indigenous specific jobs for new Investment decision is >3% Target expected to be met Year Performance measures ^(a) Planned Performance Results Budget Year 2024-25 Public benefit Annual dollar value of public benefit from Investment Decisions is >\$4bn Job creation Annual forecast direct and indirect jobs associated with Investment Decisions of > 2,500 Dollar value of Investment Decisions Annual dollar value of Investment Decisions >\$700m Capital Deployed (i.e. cumulative drawdowns) Cumulative drawdown total \$2.5bn Indigenous Strategies > 2 new Investments (small loan and/or ID) supporting a business or project with significant Indigenous ownership Indigenous Employment Opportunities Annual, average percentage of Indigenous specific jobs for new investment decisions is > 5%, across new IDs Forward Estimates 2025-28 NAIF forward estimates exist to 30 June 2026 in accordance with NAIF Act which only allows financing decisions up to this date.
-For 2025-26 Cumulative drawdown total >\$3bn All performance measures are as per 2024-25 except below: For 2025-26 Capital Deployed (i.e. cumulative drawdowns)
+Year Performance Measures Planned Performance Results Current Year 2024-25 cont.
+Indigenous Employment Opportunities Target: Annual, average percentage of Indigenous specific jobs for new investment decisions is > 5%, across new IDs Target not expected to be met - impacted by the nature and location of the project and the available workforce in the region Year Performance Measures Planned Performance Results Budget Year 2025-26 Public benefit Annual dollar value of public benefit forecast from Investment Decisions is >\$4b Job creation Annual forecast direct and indirect jobs associated with Investment Decisions of > 2,500 Dollar value of Investment Decisions Annual dollar value of Investment Decisions >\$700m Capital Deployed (i.e. cumulative drawdowns) Cumulative drawdown total \$2.5b Indigenous Strategies > 2 new Investments (small loan and/or ID) supporting a business or project with significant Indigenous ownership Indigenous Employment Opportunities Annual, average percentage of Indigenous specific jobs for new investment decisions is > 5%, across new IDs Forward Estimates 2026-29 NAIF forward estimates exist to 30 June 2026 in accordance with NAIF Act which only allows financing of investment decisions up to this date NAIF forward estimates exist to 30 June 2026 in accordance with NAIF Act which only allows financing of investment decisions up to this date